ash1435/DinoAI/README.md

 # DinoAI

 An AI built to run the ever popular Dino game from Chrome.
-A simple AI constructed using DQNs implemented using pytorch.
+A simple AI constructed using DQNs and implemented using pytorch.

 #Install dependencies